SterTech/BigDeall/README.md

 - 👋 Hi, I’m @BigDeall
 - 👀 I’m interested in ...
-Earning crypto through collboration
+Earning experience through collboration
 - 🌱 I’m currently learning ... coding and security
-- 💞️ I’m looking to collaborate on ... nft projects
+- 💞️ I’m looking to collaborate on ...
+Projects to gain knowledge
 - 📫 How to reach me ...
-Bigdeal2022@gmail.com

 <!---
 BigDeall/BigDeall is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.